Beliavsky/Fortran-code-on-GitHub/README.md

 [CDMFT-LANC-ED](https://github.com/QcmPlab/CDMFT-LANC-ED): Lanczos based solver for the Cluster Dynamical Mean-Field Theory using the N_up:N_dw implementation, from QcmPlab

-[chiralpl](https://github.com/louisminion/chiralpl): simulates vibronic spectra of aggregates of organic chromophores using the Holstein Hamiltonian in the multiparticle basis spectra, by Louis Alvar Minion

 [chunkmatc](https://github.com/zgimbutas/chunkmatc): high order layer potential evaluation library in R^2, solving the Laplace and Helmholtz equations, by Zydrunas Gimbutas

 [Clebsch-Gordan](https://github.com/JorgeG94/Clebsch-Gordan): simple program to calculate the Clebsch-Gordan coefficients, by Jorge Luis Gálvez Vallejo